Viniciuscarvalho/MarvelApp/README.md

 This application is intended to list Super Heroes being presented on [Marvel API](https://developer.marvel.com/)

-This application was developed using MVC, avoiding the notorious Massive View Controller, respecting the principles of design patterns like SRP and Observable.
+I started structuring the project with MVC, but then I saw that it would have an approach and grow better structured with MVVM where I could separate a logic in the ViewModel layer, respecting the principles of design patterns like SRP and Observable.

 ## Enviroment

 - Xcode 9.3
-- Swift 4.1
+- Swift 4
-- Core Data
 - No libs

+###Improvments

+- Add more tests units

 ### Important!!